DanielTheFletch/odin-ruby-projects/README.md

 # Ruby: Assorted Projects

-A central hub for the majority of my early Ruby projects, all done as part of The Odin Project's web development curriculum.
-Note that this repository contains all required projects in the Ruby course except the **Ruby Final Project**, which has its own dedicated repository.
+A central hub for my first-ever Ruby projects, all done as part of The Odin Project's web development curriculum.
+Note that this repository contains all required projects in the introductory Ruby course except the **Ruby Final Project**, which has its own dedicated repository.

-## Project Lookup
+## File Structure

 Each root-level directory represents a module from the introductory Ruby course, and each subdirectory represents a given project from that module.
 All relevant files for a given project are contained in the corresponding subdirectory.